panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 type: post
 ---

-`Promise.any(promises)` is a helper function that runs promises in parallel and resolves to the value of the first promises that gets resolved from `promises` list.
+`Promise.any(promises)` is a helper function that runs promises in parallel and resolves to the value of the first promise that gets resolved from `promises` list.

 Let's see how `Promise.any()` works.

 ### 1. *Promise.any()*

-`Promise.any()` is useful to perform independent async operations in parallel in a race manner, in order to get the value of any first resolved promise.
+`Promise.any()` is useful to perform independent async operations in a parallel and race manner, to get the value of any first fulfilled promise.

 The function accepts an array (or generally an iterable) of promises as an argument: